bogus34/bookshelf-schema/doc/basic.rst

 initiaizing model.

-The *bookshelf-schema* comes with several predefined classes adding fields, relations, scopes etc. You already saw some of them in examples: StringField, EmailField, HasMany.
+The *bookshelf-schema* comes with several predefined classes adding fields, relations, scopes etc. You may see some of them in examples above: StringField, EmailField, HasMany.

-You may define your own schema entities that will use some custom behaviour.
+You may define your own schema entities with custom behaviour.

 Plugin options
 --------------